codedge/statamic-here-maps/README.md

 ## License

-Before going into production with *Statamic MagicLink*, you need to buy a licence at the [Statamic Marketplace](https://statamic.com/addons?statamic=3).
+Before going into production with *Statamic HERE Maps*, you need to buy a licence at the [Statamic Marketplace](https://statamic.com/addons/codedge/statamic-here-maps).
 *Statamic MagicLink* is not free software!